Checkout

 URL API

 Fundraise Up’s URL API can be leveraged to predefine certain Checkout attributes using a URL.
-This enables you to personalize the checkout experience for individual donors and reduce the number of fields that donors need to fill.
+This enables you to personalize the checkout experience for individual supporters and reduce the number of fields that supporters need to fill out.
 Learn more →

 UTM parameter tracking